-In addition to our Core Mission Grants, one grant of $15,000 and four grants of $4,000 each will be awarded to nonprofit with programs addressing food insecurity for Westchester residents.
-The funds awarded for this grant must be used exclusively for food insecurity programming.
-There are two options to apply for the Focus Area Award:
+In addition to our Core Mission Grants, one grant of $15,000 and three grants of $5,000 each will be awarded to a nonprofit program addressing the specific Focus Area selected by Impact100 Westchester membership in a given year.
+The 2021 Focus Area is Housing Instability.
+There are two options to apply for a Focus Area Award:

 1. Apply directly for a Focus Area Award or